hyperledger/firefly/doc-site/docs/reference/types/_includes/contractlistener_description.md

 ### Multiple filters

 From v1.3.1 onwards, a contract listener can be created with multiple filters under a single topic when supported by the connector.
+Each filter contains:

+- a reference to a specific blockchain event to listen for
+- (optional) a specific location/address to listen from
+- a connector-specific signature (generated from the event and the location)

+In addition to this list of multiple filters, the listener specifies a single `topic` to identify the stream of events.
+This new feature will allow better management of contract listeners, and strong ordering of events matching multiple filters.

 Before this change, each contract listener would only support listening to one specific event from an interface previously defined.
 Each listener would be comprised of: